Epilepsy and Seizures

 In the brain, constant electrical activity takes place in and between cells.
 A seizure is an abnormal electrical discharge in brain cells that disrupts normal activity, behavior or movement.

-Seizures can be mild, severe, or somewhere in between.
+Seizures in infants and toddlers can be mild, severe, or somewhere in between.
 How epilepsy affects a child can vary widely depending on the severity.
 Co-existing conditions (such as cerebral palsy) can play a role in how seizures affect a child as well.
 Clues that a child is having a seizure include:

 - Sudden changes in alertness or behavior.